Trust Accounting: Ensure Compliance and Confidence for your Law Firm

 3. Separate Attorney and Client Funds

 Properly dividing attorney and client trust funds will prevent accidental commingling.
 Separate these funds by storing all physical client trust checks and deposit slips in a different location than checks for the firm’s operating account.
-This will prevent accidentally depositing a check into the wrong account.

 4. Track Your Client Funds

-Get Started Today With MyCase Accounting
+Easily Manager Your Trust Accounts Today With MyCase Accounting

 Try MyCase risk-free with a 10-day free trial.
 We offer affordable monthly and yearly subscriptions.
 Plus, there’s no commitment required; you can cancel anytime.